 \subsection{Numerical results}

 In this section, we first compare the mean squared error (MSE) of different methods of $F(p)$ for the five scenarios.
 The numerical results for $p = 0.15, 0.25, 0.5, 0.75, 0.85$ for each scenario are presented in Table~\ref{table:mse}.
-We see that the MSEs of the proposed fiducial point estimates are as good as and sometimes smaller than those of the competing methods.
+We see that the \mbox{MSEs} of the proposed fiducial point estimates are as good as and sometimes smaller than competing methods.

-Next, we present the coverage and average length of confidence intervals for the various methods in Tables~\ref{table:c}-\ref{table:l}.
+Next, we present the coverage and average length of confidence intervals for various methods in Tables~\ref{table:c}-\ref{table:l}.
 Table~\ref{table:c} summarizes the coverage of 95\% confidence intervals of various methods, and Table~\ref{table:l} summarizes the average length of these confidence intervals. ``M'' denotes mixture GFD confidence intervals; ``C'' denotes conservative GFD confidence intervals; ``g'' denotes Efron's $g$-modeling without bias correction; ``bc'' denotes Efron's $g$-modeling with bias correction; ``BP'' denotes the bootstrap method; ``BA'' denotes the Bayesian method.

-We see that the GFD confidence intervals maintain or exceed the nominal coverage everywhere, whereas other methods often have coverage problems.
-In particular, the Efron's confidence intervals and the nonparametric bootstrap have substantial coverage problems close to the boundary, while the Bayesian method consistently underestimates the uncertainty, resulting in credible intervals that are too narrow.
+\yifan{ For point estimators, overall, the proposed fiducial method and the Bayesian method outperform other methods.
+The performance of the proposed estimator and the Bayesian estimator is comparable, with the former outperforming the latter for medium values of $p$ in Scenarios~1-2 and the latter outperforming the former for small and large values of $p$ in Scenarios~1-3.
+For uncertainty quantification,} we see that the GFD confidence intervals maintain or exceed the nominal coverage everywhere, while other methods often have coverage problems.
+In particular, Efron's confidence intervals and nonparametric bootstrap have substantial coverage problems close to the boundary, while the Bayesian method consistently underestimates the uncertainty resulting in credible intervals that are too narrow.

-It is not surprising that the GFD confidence intervals are often longer than those of the other methods, as the GFD approach aims to provide a conservative way to quantify uncertainty.
-As expected, the mean length of the mixture GFD confidence intervals is slightly shorter than the conservative GFD confidence intervals.
-A potential reason for the fiducial approach outperforming Efron's $g$-modeling in terms of coverage is that Efron's $g$-modeling relies on an exponential family parametric model, and the proposed fiducial approach is nonparametric.
-Therefore, the proposed method is expected to perform better when the true model does not belong to an exponential family.
+\yifan{ It is not surprising that the GFD confidence intervals are often longer than other methods as the GFD approach aims to provide a conservative way to quantify uncertainty.
+As expected, the mean length of mixture GFD confidence intervals is a little shorter than conservative GFD confidence intervals.
+A potential reason for the fiducial approach outperforming Efron's $g$-modeling in terms of coverage is that Efron's $g$-modeling relies on an exponential family parametric model and the proposed fiducial approach is nonparametric.
+Therefore, the proposed method is demonstrably robust to certain model mis-specifications, e.g., when the true model does not belong to an exponential family. }